seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 - As the existing crossover with the morning train happens in Athlone, the new crossing point would be in Tullamore and shouldn't pose any issues.
 - The train would depart a half hour after the current connection to Galway which is assumed feasible as later Athlone services run with 30 minutes headways between them.
 - No other IC service appears to be currently scheduled at this time on the main trunk route to Portarlington.
-- Traditionally a direct train to Westport left in this window (not sure when it was discontinued, or why)
+- Until around 2010 a direct train to Westport left in this window (not sure of exact date it was discontinued, or why)

 I think therefore, based on the above, that it's reasonable to assume that there should be no insurmountable barrier to rescheduling this train if required.